 To be clear, stablecoins serve a specific purpose.
 How they achieve that purpose varies greatly, though.

 One thing, however, is almost certain: Regulators in the United States and abroad are looking closely at stablecoins and the function they serve.
-As crypto becomes increasingly intertwined with traditional finance, we should expect them to be making recommendations and establishing rules designed to prevent failures such as those experienced by TerraUSD.
+As crypto becomes increasingly intertwined with traditional finance, we should expect them to be making recommendations and establishing rules designed to prevent similar failures.

-Additionally, the U.S. Federal Reserve is already looking at creating its own digital currency, as are other central banks around the world.
-While the Fed hasn’t made any public commitments, TerraUSD’s collapse could expedite the U.S. government’s foreign into a digital currency, which could also serve a stablecoin-like function.
-Whether the crypto community would embrace a government-controlled digital currency is, however, yet to be seen.
+Additionally, the U.S. Federal Reserve is already looking at creating its own digital currency.
+As are other central banks around the world.
+While the Fed hasn’t made any public commitments, TerraUSD’s collapse could expedite the U.S. government’s foray into a digital currency, which could serve a stablecoin-like function.
+However, whether the crypto community would embrace a government-controlled digital currency is yet to be seen.

 Regardless, the events surrounding UST and LUNA have had a profound impact on the crypto ecosystem, with an estimated $45 billion of wealth lost.
 Nonetheless, crypto holds immense long-term potential for individuals, businesses, and governments alike.

-Crypto is a highly volatile asset.
+And remember, crypto is a highly volatile asset.
 Before investing in coins or tokens, we strongly encourage you to do your due diligence.
 If you’re unsure, consult a trusted financial advisor before investing.
-And remember, no matter how bullish you are on a particular Web3 project, stock, asset class, or what have you, the old adage remains true…
+No matter how bullish you are on a particular Web3 project, stock, asset class, or what have you, that old adage remains true…

 Don’t Put All of Your Eggs in One Basket

 Alto was founded on the notion that everyone, not just the wealthy and well-connected, should be able to truly diversify their portfolio using tax-advantaged retirement funds.